 Is it possible to cook chicken wings on a griddle?

-Yes.
-It is an emphatic, yes.
+Yes, it is.
 Not only possible, but these might be the best chicken wings you’ve ever tried.
 Preparation is the key.
-If you’re going to give griddle-wings another try, there are some culinary tips and tricks you need to be aware.
+If you’re going to give griddle wings another try, you need to be aware of some culinary tips and tricks.

-Tools you’ll need include: Basting cover, meat thermometer, paper towels anf Spatula/tongs — you choose; I use a griddle spatula for wings for quick flipping/transitioning
+Tools you’ll need include: Basting cover, meat thermometer, paper towels, and Spatula/tongs — you choose; I use a griddle spatula for wings for quick flipping/transitioning.

 Ingredients for griddling chicken wings